BOOKS AND MAGAZINES:

 The Future of the Global Church by Patrick Johnstone

-Mission Handbook: U.S. and Canadian Protestant Ministries Overseas edited by Linda J. Weber
+North American Mission Handbook: U.S. and Canadian Protestant Ministries Overseas edited by Peggy Newell

 Established in 1964, Evangelical Missions Quarterly publishes four issues each year on a wide variety of topics relevant to missions.
 No longer offering a print version of the magazine, a subscription to the online periodical includes access to previous issues.

 From Every Nation maintains an extensive list of journals and periodicals on world mission, missiology, and world Christianity.